 Product Updates

-If an update is small it could even be an email or job aid (or email with a job aid attached) to tell employees about a system update.
+If an update is minor, it could be an email or job aid (or email with a job aid attached) to tell employees about a system update.
 These forms of microlearning are the perfect way to tell them what’s in it for them and then show them how to take advantage of the new feature.

 Skill Reinforcement